stayallive/wp-sentry/README.md

 #### `wp_sentry_public_options` (array)

-You can use this filter to customize/override the sentry options used to initialize the JS tracker.
+You can use this filter to customize/override the [Sentry options](https://docs.sentry.io/error-reporting/configuration/) used to initialize the JS tracker.

 > **WARNING:** These values are exposed to the public, so make sure you do not expose anything private !